8 Important Career Lessons From The Devil Wears Prada

 Never ask what can be Google'd.

 I read something the other day saying to "never ask your boss what you can Google yourself."
 We often look to bosses and leaders as our mentors, whom we want to soak up as much information from as possible.
 It's important to remember though that these people are busy, and they don't have the excess time or energy to answer questions you can easily look up on your own.
 Use your own research skills to learn what you need to know.
 You'll impress everyone with how smart you are, and you can impress your boss, business partner, or client with how resourceful you can be.
-Then you'll have more time to spend with them for issues actually that concern them.

 Get up, get out, get going.